The North Australia Metocean Study (NAMOS) is a Joint

 GROW-Fine_NW_Australia

-that is available for purchase by the grid point for
+that was available for purchase by the grid point for

-JIP participants only.
+JIP participants.
 GFNA used the same 7-km grid

-system, but the final archive ends east of 131E.
+system as original NAMOS, but the final archive ended east of 131E.
 The